aspose-omr-cloud/aspose-omr-cloud-nodejs/readme.md

-# asposeomrcloud
+# Aspose.OMR for Cloud

->Aspose.OMR for Cloud is a REST API that helps you to perform optical mark recognition in the cloud.
-You can get binaries to start working immediately and recognize various OMR forms.
-Developers can embed optical recognition in any type of application to extract data from images of tests, exams, questionnaires, surveys, etc. In the repository you can find examples on how to start using Aspose.OMR API in your project.
+[Aspose.OMR for Cloud](https://products.aspose.cloud/omr/cloud) is a REST API that helps you to perform optical mark recognition in the cloud.
+We provide a series of [SDKs](https://github.com/aspose-omr-cloud).
+Along with that, you can get [binaries](https://github.com/aspose-omr-cloud/aspose-omr-cloud-dotnet/releases) to start working immediately and recognize various OMR forms.

+ Developers can embed [optical recognition](https://en.wikipedia.org/wiki/Optical_mark_recognition) in any type of application to extract data from images of tests, exams, questionnaires, surveys, etc. In the repository you can find examples on how to start using [Aspose.OMR API ](https://docs.aspose.cloud/display/omrcloud/OMR+API+Specification)in your project.

+## Quickstart

+You can perform tasks out of the box without writing a single line of code with our [GUI client](https://github.com/aspose-omr-cloud/aspose-omr-cloud-dotnet/releases).
+You can also refer to the [client documentation](https://docs.aspose.cloud/display/omrcloud/Aspose.OMR.Client+Application).

 ## Requirements.

-NodeJS v4 or v8
+NodeJS v4+

 ## Installation